cs0320-f25/typescript-csv-helelelelena/README.md

 - #### 2.
 Random, On-Demand Generation

 Instead of using specific examples, this random generation allows us to test the properties of our parser.
-So instead of checking
+Feeding it a wide variety of automatically generated inputs (edge cases with quotes, commas, newlines, and empty fields) lets us check that general structure always hold.
+Then, we’re not just verifying correctness on a few hand-picked cases.

 - #### 3.
 Overall experience, Bugs encountered and resolved
 #### Errors/Bugs: